 The information in this section provides an estimate of homeless individuals and families within several categories.
-These numbers are taken from the previous 2011 Point-in-time count for Lowndes County.
+These numbers are taken from the previous 2019 Point-in-time count for GA Balance of State.
 To date, Valdosta has not provided a separate count of homeless individuals or families in rural areas.
-Estimates for the number of homeless persons each year, becoming homeless each year, number exiting homeless each year, and duration of homelessness have not been developed, as yet.
+Estimates for the number of homeless persons each year, becoming homeless each year, number exiting homeless each year, and duration of homelessness have not been developed, yet.